- Docs Home

 - Starting: When started, the Drainer node sets its state to

-state.
+onlineand tries to pull binlogs from all Pump nodes which are not in theofflinestate.
 If it fails to get the binlogs, it keeps trying. - Exiting: The Drainer node enters the

-state before the process is exited normally; if the process is exited abnormally (caused bykill -9
+pausedorofflinestate before the process is exited normally; if the process is exited abnormally (caused bykill -9, process panic, crash), the Drainer node is still in theonlinestate.- Pause: You can pause a Drainer process by using the

 - Pause: You can pause a Drainer process by using the